-Former Fresno State and San Joaquin Delta College player Ajay Riding will enter his ninth season on the Sacramento State coaching staff in 2017-18.
+Former Fresno State and San Joaquin Delta College player Ajay Riding will enter his 10th season on the Sacramento State coaching staff in 2018-19.
 His duties with the Hornets include serving as the team’s academic coordinator, team travel, player development and scouting.

-Sacramento State has also won at least 13 games each of the last five years, the first time that has happened in 43 years when the Hornets ran off seven straight seasons from 1966-73.
-In addition, the Hornets have won Big Sky Tournament games three consecutive years (2015-17) for the first time ever.
+Sacramento State also won at least 13 games five straight years from 2012-17, the first time that happened in 43 years when the Hornets ran off seven straight seasons from 1966-73.
+In addition, the Hornets won Big Sky Tournament games three consecutive years (2015-17) for the first time ever.
 Moreover, the team has posted three conference records of .500 or better during Riding’s tenure after the program had done so just twice in 27 years prior to Riding’s arrival.

 The Hornets’ overall record of 21-12 during the 2014-15 season marked the first time in the Div.
 I era that Sacramento State finished above the .500 mark, and first time since the 1988-89 season.
 In addition, the 21 wins tied for second most in program history (1948-pres.), and the 13 conference victories were the most in school history (regardless of conference).
 All of this from a program that had entered the 2014-15 season with just three winning seasons in the previous 38 years.